dyelsey/Juhuri-Keyboard/README.md

 # Juhuri-Keyboard
-Juhuri Keyboards for Windows, OSX, and Android
+Juhuri Keyboards for Windows, OSX, and Linux

+To Install, clone this repo and follow the instructions in the INSTALL file for each OS.